 The biggest benefit that a fiber laser provides is that it has a much longer service life than that of the previous two cutting types, coming in at around 25,000 hours.
 It also requires very little maintenance, and should it need replacement parts they are very inexpensive.

 Fiber laser cutting is done using a laser such as the one above

 We feel that these benefits make it the perfect solution, hence the reason that this is the approach that we take at SPI.
 Our lasers can work at a range of power outputs and for numerous applications, for more information on which might be the right choice for you please simply contact us here.

 As well as the different types of cutting with lasers that we have covered above, there are also several techniques that can be performed with a laser too.
 We have covered these in more detail here:

 You are offered total control of the beam of your laser when you use one of our fiber lasers.
 This means that you can control the beam heat output, the intensity of the beam on your material, and the duration of your beam.

 This control allows you to work with a range of materials, as well as ensuring that no damage is caused to the material that you are using.

-Laser engraving is very similar to laser marking, with the difference being that the aim here is to create a deep, engraved mark, often used for applications such as creating barcodes.
+Engraving is very similar to marking, with the difference being that the aim here is to create a deep, engraved mark, often used for applications such as creating barcodes.

-Another common laser process that can be used with a fiber laser.
-Laser drilling involves the creation of popped holes or dents in a material.
+Drilling is another common process that can be used with a fiber laser.
+Drilling involves the creation of popped holes or dents in a material.

-With this huge range of types and techniques of laser cutting, it means it has use for a vast range of applications across industries such as aerospace, automotive, electronics, semiconductors and medical, as well as in schools and for hobbyists with things such as art to create interesting and complex shapes.
+With this huge range of types and techniques, it means it has use for a vast range of applications across industries such as aerospace, automotive, electronics, semiconductors and medical, as well as in schools and for hobbyists with things such as art to create interesting and complex shapes.